 As of June 1, the DPH began reporting both confirmed and probable COVID-19 cases and deaths, a change in accordance with guidance from the CDC to include probable cases in data collection and reporting efforts, the state said.

 Probable cases are individuals who have not been tested by the standard viral (molecular) test, the state said.
 They have either had a positive antibody test and either had symptoms or were exposed to a positive case, or did not have an antibody test but had symptoms and were know to be exposed to a positive case.

 As of July 6, information on probable cases in the state are represented on page 21 of the daily report.

 There have been 111,033 positive confirmed cases and 8,170 probable cases.
 Of the new cases today, 438 were confirmed positive and 108 were probable.

 Probable cases also included people whose death certificate listed COVID-19 as a cause of death, but were not tested.

-State officials noted that 640,808 people have been tested by molecular tests, 50,575 people have been tested by antibody tests.
-As of June 6, there were 9,840 new patients tested by molecular test, and 1,019 by antibody test.
+State officials noted that 1,234,106 people have been tested by molecular tests and 98,298 people have been tested by antibody tests.

 The county-by-county breakdown of cases is as follows: